cjacker/opensource-toolchain-esp8266/README.md

 no GPIO select!
 jump to run user2 @ 81000
 ```
-The line `jump to run user2 @ 81000` tell us user2 firmware should be built and program to 0x81000.
-The start addr of user2 depends on flash size, so you need to be very careful to provide correct args for `esptool.py` to get the correct information.
+The line `jump to run user2 @ 81000` tell us user2 firmware should program to 0x81000.
+Since the start addr of user2 depends on flash size, so you need to be very careful to provide correct args for `esptool.py` when programming.

 ### why program `esp_init_data_default_v08.bin` to `0x3fc000` ?